kawayikp/SCUBook/README.md

 # SCUBook

-This is an app which provides student at Santa Clara University a platform to trade text books.
+This is an app which provides student at Santa Clara University a platform to trade books.

 1.In the app, user can sign up using their own email address or using google account to log into the app.